dbyrdaquent/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 ms.collection:
 - Ent_O365
 - M365-modern-desktop
+ms.custom:
-ms.custom: Ent_Office_ProPlus
+- Ent_Office_ProPlus
+- seo-marvel-apr2020
-description: "Provides information for IT Pros about shared computer activation for use in shared computer scenarios, such as deploying Office 365 ProPlus with Remote Desktop Services (RDS) "
+description: Learn about shared computer activation for use in shared computer scenarios, such as deploying Office 365 ProPlus with Remote Desktop Services (RDS).
 ---

 # Overview of shared computer activation for Office 365 ProPlus